scylladb/java-driver/manual/core/load_balancing/README.md

 - `DefaultLoadBalancingPolicy` should almost always be used; it requires a local datacenter to be specified either programmatically when creating the session, or via the configuration (see below).
   It can also use a highly efficient slow replica avoidance mechanism, which is by default enabled.
+  This implementation prioritizes replica nodes over non-replica ones.
+If more than one replica is available, the replicas will be shuffled.
+If more than 2 replicas are available, they will be ordered from most healthy to least healthy ("Power of 2 choices" or busy node avoidance algorithm).
+Non-replica nodes will be included in a round-robin fashion.
 - `DcInferringLoadBalancingPolicy` is similar to `DefaultLoadBalancingPolicy`, but does not require a local datacenter to be defined, in which case it will attempt to infer the local datacenter from the provided contact points.
 If that's not possible, it will throw an error during session